byterubpay/byterub-site/_posts/2018-05-07-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-07.md

 **\<endogenic>** sorry rehar
 **\<theRealSurae>** it'd guarantee that student would spend the rest of his time in grad school working on that sort of thing
 **\<theRealSurae>** which I think would be a valuable thing: seed the mind-virus among as many researchers as possible
 **\<binaryFate>** They're not even asking for doing joint work with zcash stuff at this stage apparently.
-Would just channel to Monero topics entirely if possible.
+Would just channel to ByteRub topics entirely if possible.
 **\<pwrcycle>** Hi all.
 **\<binaryFate>** Anyway grad student is a great idea
 **\<theRealSurae>** binaryFate: yeah, that's the inference I made